Code-Institute-Submissions/MS1-Pop-Cakes/README.md

 PAM'S POPS WEBSITE

-View the live project here (Link).
+View the live project here (https://elizabethnw.github.io/MS1-Pop-Cakes/).

     This is a website to attract clients and create an online presence for Pam’s Pop Cake business.
     It is a fully responsive design for fluid user navigation across various platforms and devices.

 USER EXPERIENCE (UX)

 USER STORIES

     First Time Visitor Goals

         As a First Time Visitor, I want to easily see the available design shapes and how to order As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.